More Mumps Cases Confirmed in Brampton

 - Two Brampton man face charges after woman is struck by car

 - COVID-19 hits more schools amid growing fears of pandemic’s second wave

 - Police investigating robbery at gunpoint in Brampton

 - Peel District schools in Brampton with reported cases of COVID-19 – September 22

 - A Mumps Case Has Been Confirmed in Brampton

 - Ontario reporting 149 new confirmed cases of COVID-19, 15 new cases in Peel

 - Ontario reports over 500 COVID-19 cases in the province, with 6 new cases confirmed in Peel

-- Over 200 new COVID-19 cases found in Ontario, over 100 cases now confirmed in Brampton
+- 564 new COVID-19 cases reported in Ontario, over 500 total cases confirmed in Brampton